 The maximum separation distance between the sensor and transmitter is limited by the electrical resistance of the connecting wiring, which is a function of the gauge of the wire being used.
 Maximum sensor transmitter separation with 16 gauge wire is 500 feet/152 meters.
-Table 2 provides additional distance information.
+Table 2 on the next page provides additional distance information.